ReactiveCircus/cache4k/README.md

 ### Unit testing cache expirations

-To test logic that depends on cache expiration, pass in a fake `TimeSource` implementation when building a `Cache` so you can programmatically advance the reading of the time source:
+To test logic that depends on cache expiration, pass in a `FakeTimeSource` when building a `Cache` so you can programmatically advance the reading of the time source:

 ```kotlin